 All projects must be monitored at least once during the life of the project.
 The West Virginia Development Office (WVDO) reserves the right to monitor projects on a more frequent basis if necessary.
-All projects must be monitored prior to submission of the Final Performance Review (FPR), final payment, interim closeout and/or final closeout.
+All projects must be monitored prior to submission of the Final Performance Review (FPR), final payment, and closeout.